 - Jalapeno pepper: For flavor and a bit of heat.

 - Poblano pepper: For their earthy flavor, which is similar to a bell pepper.

 - Garlic: One to two smaller to medium-sized cloves.

 - Red pepper flakes: For a little more heat.
 Feel free to omit should you wish.

 - White onion: Got to have that zest and crunch.

 - Water: Water is used to thin salsa if desired.

-Remove the stems from the peppers and then put the peppers in the blender along with the tomatillos.
-Add the cilantro, garlic, red pepper flakes, and salt.
-Pulse until smooth.
+4. Remove the stems from the peppers and transfer the contents of the sheet pan to a blender or food processor.
+Add cilantro, garlic, red pepper flakes, and salt.

 How to store

 This salsa should be stored in an airtight container in the refrigerator and will keep for up to one week.
 Tomatillos do tend to congeal when chilled, so allowing it to reach room temperature or adding a little bit of water prior to serving is recommended.